 What is the most common cause of skin cancer?

-The most common cause of skin cancer is exposure to ultraviolet (UV) radiation from the sun or artificial sources like tanning beds.
-UV radiation damages the DNA in skin cells, leading to uncontrolled growth.
+The main cause of most skin cancers is exposure to ultraviolet (UV) radiation from the sun or artificial sources such as tanning beds.
+UV radiation can damage the DNA in skin cells, which may lead to abnormal cell growth over time.

 Can skin cancer be cured?